Philip Murgor: Early life and education

-Philip Machatha Murgor was born on the 4th of July 1961 at Iten District Hospital to Christine Chebor, a nurse, in Elgeyo-Marakwet District (now Elgeyo-Marakwet County), Kenya.
-His father, Charles Murgor, was employed by colonial administration as a District Officer.
+Philip Kipchirchir Murgor was born on the 4th of July 1961 at Iten District Hospital to Christine Chebor, a nurse, in Elgeyo-Marakwet District (now Elgeyo-Marakwet County), Kenya.
+His father, Charles Murgor, was employed by the colonial administration as a District Officer.

-Murgor spent his formative school years in Kiambu town, Central Province and Kisumu town, Nyanza Province.
+Murgor spent his formative school years in Kiambu town, Central Province, and Kisumu town, Nyanza Province.
 His father Charles retired as a Provincial Commissioner in 1969 and the family moved to Eldoret in present-day Uasin Gishu County.

 Education

 In 1981, he joined the University of Nairobi for his undergraduate Bachelor of Laws (LLB) degree.
-Upon graduation in 1985, he joined the Kenya School of Law for his post graduate Diploma in Law while undertaking his pupillage at Hamilton Harrison and Matthews.
+Upon graduation in 1985, he joined the Kenya School of Law for his post-graduate Diploma in Law while undertaking his pupillage at Hamilton Harrison and Matthews.

 Coup D'état

-During the abortive coup d'état by the Kenya Air Force in 1982, Murgor and a couple of his classmates were arrested and charged with being sympathetic to the coup and demonstrating with seditious intentions.
+During the abortive coup d'état by the Kenya Air Force in 1982, Murgor and a couple of his classmates were arrested and charged with being sympathetic to the coup and demonstrating seditious intentions.
 Murgor and his classmates were incarcerated to await trial under the authority of the then Attorney General of Kenya Joseph Kamere.
-He spent several months imprisoned before the incoming Attorney-General Matthew Guy-Muli who served as the Attorney General of Kenya between 1983 and 1991 dropped all charges against Philip and his classmates due to lack of evidence.
+He spent several months imprisoned before the incoming Attorney-General Matthew Guy-Muli, who served as the Attorney General of Kenya between 1983 and 1991, dropped all charges against Philip and his classmates due to lack of evidence.

 Kenya School of Law

-Murgor went on to finalize his Bachelor of Laws with honors and thereafter, his post graduate diploma program at the Kenya School of Law.
+Murgor went on to finalize his Bachelor of Laws with honors and thereafter, his postgraduate diploma program at the Kenya School of Law.
 While at the School of Law in 1986, he was selected, among seven others, to participate in an American student exchange program.
 During this period he had the opportunity to intern at the Superior Court of the United States in Washington DC.

 In 2008, he returned to his alma mater University of Nairobi for his Master of Laws (LLM) in International Trade and Investments Law for which he graduated with honors in 2011.